Debugging

 }

-[boundaries][debug]: dependencies rule violation: Rule at index 2 reported a violation because the following selector matched the dependency:
+[boundaries][debug]: dependencies rule violation: Policy at index 1 reported a violation because the following selector matched the dependency:

 {

-// The index of the rule in the configuration that reported the violation
+// The index of the policy in the configuration that reported the violation

-// The specific selector in that rule that matched the dependency and caused the violation
+// The selector in that policy that matched the dependency

 "selector": {